kitspace/awesome-electronics/README.md

 This list is for websites, services, software, tools and more: everything that you think is awesome in the world of electronic engineering.
 If you have anything to add please follow the instructions in [contributing.md](contributing.md).

 Also check out the [PCB/EDA software list](http://www.eevblog.com/forum/eda/pcbeda-software-list/) on the EEVblog forums.
-Its been up for a while longer and is much more comprehensive for some sections.
+It's been up for a while longer and is much more comprehensive for some sections.

 ## Contents